-Migrating to New Zealand around 1250–1300, Polynesians brought kiore (the Pacific rat), which wiped out some smaller species of bird, as well as frogs and lizards.
+Migrating to New Zealand around 1250–1300 CE, Polynesians brought kiore (the Pacific rat), which wiped out some smaller species of bird, as well as frogs and lizards.

-Europeans came from the late 18th century, bringing Norway rats and ship rats, cats, stoats, weasels and ferrets.
-Like the kiore, these predators could reproduce rapidly and disperse widely.
+Europeans came from the late 18th century, bringing Norway and ship rats, cats, stoats, weasels and ferrets.
+Like the kiore, these predators reproduced rapidly and dispersed widely.
 They vacuumed up the smaller prey (and continue to do so), starting with whatever was easiest to catch – frogs, lizards, invertebrates and small ground-nesting birds.
-But the new arrivals could also kill larger prey, and some were good climbers and not so afraid of water.
-This meant that species that had survived attack by kiore were now at risk.
+The new arrivals could also kill larger prey, and some were good climbers and unafraid of water.
+Species that had survived attack by kiore were now at risk.